Inca complex at Písac: Description

-Bridges

 The site is home to several suspension bridges.
 One was at Paccháyoc where the bases still exist.
 And the other was located on the western side of the Intiwatana area.

-Coriwayrachina Area
+Coriwayrachina area

-This area whose name means "gold sifter" is on the ridge south of the Intiwatana is home to several towers (Pucaras) used for communication or observation and some very steep terraces probably used for defense.
+This area, whose name means "gold sifter", is on the ridge south of the Intiwatana and is home to several towers (Pucaras) used for communication or observation, and some very steep terraces probably used for defense.

-Hospitalniyoc Area
+Hospitalniyoc area

 On the eastern slope below the Coriwayrachina in what is known as the Hospitalniyoc area are six storehouses (qullqas, also spelt as colca, collca, qolca, qollca, qollqa) of equal size and constructed of adobe.
 Qullqas were often built in groups or blocks and could be rectangular (as at Písac) or round, but all had only a single room.
 They are often situated on hillsides and located so that they are mostly in the shade, while the higher altitude ensured that they had good ventilation and lower temperatures, which protected their perishable contents against decay.
 Under-flooring and drainage canals were additional aids in keeping the interior atmosphere dry and allowed for the storage of goods such as grain and potatoes for two years or more.